Supercharge your social media strategy with data analytics

 For example: Say your company is planning to launch some social media ads for an upcoming online campaign for your product or service.

-You could look at how your previous ad campaigns have performed so you can set some realistic, achievable benchmarks.
+You could analyze how your previous ad campaigns have performed so you can set some realistic, achievable benchmarks.

 Only by looking at your analytics can you ground your goals in numbers you can actually achieve.

 You can also look back at the end to see where you’ve had success.
-That way you can replicate it for next time.
+That way you'll be able to replicate it for next time.

 Social analytics should be the foundation of any social media strategy.

-Only through gathering the proper data can you make the decisions you need to outperform the competition (other businesses in your space) in an increasingly-crowded social media space.
+Only through gathering the proper data can you make the decisions you need to outperform the competition (other businesses in your space) in an increasingly-crowded social media world.

 Here’s the good news: Social media, with a plethora of available data at any time of day, lends itself well to measurement.

 The bad news?
 There are almost too many numbers to measure them all.

-Which is why social media reporting tools is an essential analytics tool for any organization that’s serious about its social media.
+Which is why social media analytics is an essential analytics tool for any companies that plans on being serious about social media.

 A social media analytics tool provides an at-a-glance update on how your campaigns are performing.
-It also:
+It also provides features: